On this page, insect hearing, insect metamorphosis, insect mouthparts, insect eyes, insect breathing,insect FAQ, insects used in warfare

 Complete metamorphosis involves a resting stage, e. g. a chrysalis, cocoon or pupa.
 During this time the body of the insect larva breaks down into a kind of mush with only a few cells remaining intact.
 It is these few cells that will go on to develop the eyes, wings, etc. of the adult insect by feeding on the mush and dividing.

 So really to call this a resting stage does not seem right.
-There may not be much going on if looked at from the outside, but inside it is like a factor at full production transforming a maggoty eating machine into a gloopy soup, and then into the mating machine that is the adult insect.
+There may not be much going on if looked at from the outside, but inside it is like a factory at full production transforming a maggoty eating machine into a gloopy soup, and then into the mating machine that is the adult insect.

 Although insect mouthparts vary enormously (see the drawings below), they all fall into two main types; biting for solid food, and sucking for liquid food.
 At the sides of the mouth insects often have a pair of palps which help in detecting and tasting food.
 The type of mouthparts are a good guide to the kind of food the insect consumes, and include: